-Welcome to Indiana Sarah, a blog dedicated to inspiring adventures in archaeology.
+Welcome to Indiana Sarah, the site I created to inspire adventures in archaeology.

 I’m Sarah Ward.

 That’s me in the photo.

 I’m a maritime archaeologist, commercial diver and factual presenter with 16 years’ cultural heritage experience, both on land and (predominately) underwater.
 I’ve dug, dived and discovered my way around the world and have worked on sites from the Bronze Age to the Modern in over 30 countries.